pnsaeta/p064/docs/FO-ComplexCalculus.md

 - closes along a segment that adds nothing to the value of the integral, or
 - generates a multiple of the desired integral (e.g., by integrating along a return path that goes from $$x = \infty$$ to $$x = -\infty$$ at some nonzero value of the imaginary part of $$z$$).

 Sometimes it is necessary to use a modified integrand so that the difference between the two paths parallel to the $$x$$ axis yields the actual integral we seek to evaluate.
+[On the next page](FO-ContourIntegration.md) we will test out the residue theorem.
+But first, let's think about ways to compute residues.

 ### Computing Residues